ErpNetDocs/tech/advanced/document-amounts/rows-weighting.md

 For example, it is possible for some products in an invoice to be **exempt** from income tax (VAT).
 This leads to not all document rows participating in the VAT calculation.
 The calculated amount will be distributed only among the ones that **have** participated.
 Similar is the case with the 'Customs additional amount’ in purchase invoices, where a customs fee is due for particular products.

 There is a mechanism allowing the indication of some rows as more important than others - users can set weights, coefficients, or in some cases percentages for each document row.
 It is available in the *Document Line Amounts* panel, also known as *Amounts Distribution By Rows'.
 Here, the coefficient of the specific row is entered in the *Line Percent* field.
-These specific parameters may only be entered for additional amounts marked as distributed by product definition (see [**Amounts Distribution**](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html).
+These specific parameters may only be entered for additional amounts marked as distributed by product definition (see [Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html).

 In this panel, weights are entered in two ways: